bitwarden/help/_articles/account/export-your-data.md

 tags: [export, accounts, csv]
 ---

-Bitwarden allows you to export all of your vault data at any time.
+Bitwarden allows you to export your vault data at any time.

 {% warning %}
 Data exports contain your unencrypted data in `.csv` format.
 You should not store or send the file over unsecure channels (such as email).
 Delete it immediately after you are done using it.